Thank you for your interest in volunteering.

-Before you fill in your application, please read our Child Protection Policy and the “Volunteer’s promise”.
-Please fill out the volunteer application and return it to us by e-mail together with your CV, references and a copy from the authorities of your criminal record.
-We will get back to you.
+If you still are interested in volunteering with us after reading all the information, please fill out the volunteer application and return it to us by e-mail together with your CV, references and a copy from the authorities of your criminal record.

 Sussi and Hans